 Our School Council is made up of one child from every class.
-We had to campaign to our classmates to be elected like they do in the real elections.
-We talk together at the School Council meetings every half term with Mrs Czapla (KS2) and Mrs Edmonds (KS1) and share ideas and make decisions about projects.
-We also try to help our community and try ideas out to make our school a better and safer place.
+We have to campaign to our classmates to be elected like candidates do in real elections.
+We talk together at the School Council meetings every half term with Mrs Edmonds, share ideas and make decisions about projects.
+We also try to help our community and try out ideas to make our school a better and safer place.

-After the meeting we write minutes so we remember the decisions we have made.
+After the meetings we write minutes so we remember the decisions we have made.

 How has this helped us?

 Our playground equipment gives us more activities to choose from and stops us getting bored.
 Playground markings, chosen by our Council, have encouraged us to develop our teamwork skills and friendships.
 We even have Playground Leaders who are trained to organise equipment and help us to become independent and hopefully our Buddy bench will be a brilliant place to chat to new friends.

 This year, amongst other things, we are going to choose a new charity to be supported by the school, learn about leadership and democracy, and discuss the new class names system.

 Weʼve raised over £300 purchase some new playground equipment for the school!!
 THANK YOU!

 We want to improve the play area that the children currently have making it more fun and to allow the children to have an even more enjoyable playtime.

 We feel it is important for the children to be active and enjoy their time at school and we want to give the school something that will last for many years to come and will be suitable for all ages.